VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 <img width="590" alt="image" src="https://user-images.githubusercontent.com/50073731/235457782-780d2136-30d7-4e87-a022-687ed2557b33.png">
 </details>

-7. Then we need to set the Item Type of the syscalls-asm.x64.asm file to Microsoft Macro Assembler, otherwise we will get an unresolved symbol error in the context of the native APIs used in our LLA dropper.
+7. Then we need to set the Item Type of the syscalls-asm.x64.asm file to Microsoft Macro Assembler, otherwise we will get an unresolved symbol error in the context of the native APIs used in our Low-Level-Dropper.
 <details>

 <p align="center">